scummvm/scummvm/doc/docportal/other_platforms/dreamcast.rst

 When a game is saved, the VMU beeps, and a prompt is displayed on the screen letting you know that the game has been saved.

+Games are saved and loaded through the native in-game menus.

 Configuration file
 *********************

+ScummVM for the Dreamcast does not use a configuration file.

 Settings
 ==========

+There is no way to change ScummVM settings on the Dreamcast.

 Known issues
 ==============